Deploy code changes to the Cloud

 ApproveAndCommit

-NOTE: Once the merge is successfully completed, the feature branch is automatically deleted, as it is no longer needed.
+NOTE: Once the merge is successfully completed, the feature branch is automatically deleted as it is no longer needed.

-Approving a merge triggers an automated CI build and upon successful completion the changes are merged in the master branch, used by the Staging environment.
-You can proceed by browsing the Staging environment to verify your newly deployed functionality is working as expected.
+Approving a merge triggers an automated CI build and upon successful completion, the changes are merged in the main/master branch and a deployment is triggered to apply the changes on the corresponding Non-Production environment(s).
+You can browse the Non-Production environment(s) where the changes have been deployed to verify your newly deployed functionality is working as expected.

-Promote your code to the production environment
+Promote your code to the Production environment

-Once you have verified your code works as expected on the Staging environment you can promote it to the Production environment.
-By default, each successful build to the Staging environment, requires approval from a user in the Contributors role before going to the Production environment.
-You can view builds pending approval to Production, and promote them by following these steps:
+Once you have verified your code works as expected on the Non-Production environment(s) you can promote it to the Production environment.
+By default, deploying to Production requires approval from a user with Promote to Production role.
+You can view deployments pending approval to Production, and promote them by following these steps:

 2. Select CI.CD.